 - Have the irrigation water analysed on a regular basis (at least four times per year is recommended).
 In spring and summer in particular it is advisable to have the irrigation water analysed more frequently.
 In order to check the irrigation water for the extent of the contamination, a colony count can be performed.
 This can be used to demonstrate the number of fungi and bacteria.
 A colony count is often indicated as cfu (Colony Forming Units).
 Groen Agro Control and Productschap Tuinbouw have established maximum limits for safe irrigation water.
 For bacteria this is a maximum of 500,000 cfu/ml water and for fungi a maximum of 20 cfu/ml water.
 Suggestion: Suppliers of stabilized H2O2 such as Intracare and Huwa-san often offer a free inventory of the disease pressure in the pipes.

 - Analyse the irrigation water also for the presence of the most common fungi and bacteria like Fusarium, Phytophthora and Pseudomonas.
 This can be done by means of a DNA multiscan.
 You can decide to analyse the water first for the presence of germs and then, in the event of increased pressure to germs, do a DNA scan to find out which germs they are.
 Some companies have their water analysed frequently for the presence of certain germs in order to track the course of these disease vectors throughout the year.
 The chart below shows the results

 On the basis of the results of your controls and analyses, measures should be taken.
 Below you will find some of the measures to be taken in order to provide support:

 This information and checklist gives you the tools to incorporate even more security measures for a healthy cultivation and a sound business.
 Healthy irrigation water is of vital importance!

-This article was written in collaboration with Bureau IMAC.
-Should you require more information on this subject, please contact Bureau IMAC.
+Should you require more information on this subject, please contact your account manager.